jjasonclark/jjasonclark.com/content/posts/2010-10-03-finished_the_ruby_koans.md

 date: 2010-10-03
 comments: true
 description: Finished the Ruby Koans
+categories:
-categories: Ruby
+  - Ruby
+tags:
+  - ruby
+  - testing
-tags: ruby, testing, learning
+  - learning
 summary: I finished the Ruby Koans today.
 It is a set of test cases designed to help you learn Ruby by making all the tests pass.
 title: Finished the Ruby Koans
 url: /finished_the_ruby_koans